Louisiana Coastal Protection and Restoration Authority

 For the 2017 CMP, in addition to its model development and technical analysis role, The Water Institute managed the contracting and technical activities of the entire modeling team, which was comprised of a diverse set of academic, non-profit, and private institutions.
 The Water Institute enhanced existing and developed new and innovative numerical tools to yield a deeper understanding of Louisiana's current and future 50-year coastal environment.

-For the 2023 update, the Institute is supporting all risk reduction modeling (storm surge and waves) utilizing coupled ADCIRC and SWAN models.
-The Water Institute is applying its storm surge expertise to explore nuisance/high frequency flooding in Louisiana’s low-lying areas given the combination of rising seas and subsiding wetlands.
-The Water Institute assists CPRA in the operation of the ICM and is leading the creation of the Barrier Island System Management (BISM) model, which will be an ICM companion model framework focused on Gulf barrier shoreline morphology prediction over decadal timescales.
+• Leading the creation of the Barrier Island System Management (BISM) model, which is an ICM companion model framework focused on Gulf barrier shoreline morphology prediction over decadal timescales.
 Through The Water Institute’s multifaceted involvement in the 2023 CMP, we are uniquely positioned to understand the feasibility and alternatives analyses aspects of nature-based solution proposals aimed at increasing the resilience of coastal Louisiana in the coming decades.